 Here’s a twist on your average yogurt!
 Its unique savory flavor profile makes for a perfect treat and no guilt.
 Made from grass-fed cows milk and using natural sweeteners, like maple sugar and molasses, this is a definite go-to choice.

 Greek yogurt has become the Beyoncé of yogurt in the past few years, making up 40 percent of the total yogurt market.
-And we're not complaining.
-Compared to unstrained yogurt, Greek yogurt has twice the protein, less sugar, and fewer carbs than regular cow's milk yogurt.
+And we’re not complaining.
+Compared to unstrained yogurt, Greek yogurt has twice the protein, less sugar, and fewer carbs than regular cow’s milk yogurt.
 When buying this yogurt, checking the ingredients and protein counts are key because there are no FDA regulations on the ingredients or process of making Greek yogurt.
-What you should look for is a yogurt that has two main ingredients: milk and live active cultures.
+What you should look for is a yogurt that has two main ingredients: milk and live and active cultures.
 Avoid the brands that add unnecessary proteins and thickeners like whey concentrate and modified corn starch.
-If you already love Greek yogurt, then don't miss these 15 Savory Ways to Eat Greek Yogurt!
+If you already love this thick pick, then don’t miss these savory ways to eat Greek yogurt!

 Eat This!: Dannon Oikos Triple Zero Coconut Creme Greek Yogurt